Every Picture Tells a Story

 Paintings are more than just pictures in a frame—they are unfolding stories with multiple perspectives.
 During this tour, students will learn to "read" works of art by identifying characters, setting, and plot, and by imaginatively creating dialogues inspired by characters in the works of art.

 During four or five tour stops in the galleries, students engage in activities—such as looking exercises, small-group work, and sketching—that foster conversations about works of art.
 On this tour, students will practice the following skills:

-• Reasoning with evidence from the works of art themselves—developing narratives based on what's seen in the work of art.
+• reasoning with evidence from the works of art themselves—developing narratives based on what's seen in the work of art; and

 Examples of Works Featured on Tour